How to Quit Meth & Stop Using Methamphetamine

 Meth can be administered in several different ways.
 It can be orally ingested, but this method is rarely used since it produces effects slowly.
 Addicts often inject, smoke, or snort meth because the effects are much more immediate and intense.
 Injection is the most popular method for use because of its intense rush, which occurs only 2-3 minutes after injection.

-Meth abuse has unpleasant health reprecussions.
+Meth abuse has extremely unpleasant health reprecussions.
 One issue, commonly referred to as meth mouth, is when meth users and addicts lose their teeth abnormally quickly.
 While the drug itself is not corrosive, the American Dental Association explains that meth use can result in "dry mouth, extended periods of poor oral hygiene, frequent consumption of high-calorie, carbonated beverages and bruxism (teeth grinding and clenching)," all of which lead to tooth decay.

 Another effect of meth is an increased likelihood of participating in unsafe sexual activities.
 A study conducted in San Diego found that meth users were six times less likely to use condoms.
 Unprotected sex can lead to the transmission of sexually transmitted diseases.